Trustworthy-AI-UU-NKI/MultitaskLearning_ICH_Prognosis/README.md

-# Enhancing Intracranial Hemorrhage Prognosis through Multi-task Learning
+# Multi-task Learning Approach for Intracranial Hemorrhage Prognosis

-This repository contains the code of the paper **Enhancing Intracranial Hemorrhage Prognosis through Multi-task Learning**.
+This repository contains the code of the paper **Multi-task Learning Approach for Intracranial Hemorrhage Prognosis**.

 ### Requirements